cHemingway/huffman_code_toy/README.md

 ## huffman_toy
-A toy huffman table generator in MATLAB
+A toy huffman code implementation in MATLAB

 Not fast or tested properly, but somewhat simple to understand code.
 Do not use this for anything, no gaurantee it works.